agkozak/zcomet/documentation/index.md

     zcomet load ohmyzsh lib clipboard.zsh git.zsh

-That command will clone Oh-My-Zsh if necessary, go to its `lib/` subdirectory, and clone the `clipboard.zsh` and `git.zsh` scripts.
+That command will clone Oh-My-Zsh if necessary, go to its `lib/` subdirectory, and source the `clipboard.zsh` and `git.zsh` scripts.
 You can specify as many scripts as you like.

 If you need to clone a specific branch of a plugin repository, you may do so thus: